SoftwareAG/c8y-docs/content/users-guide/administration-bundle/managing-applications.md

 </tr>
 <tr>
 <td style="text-align:left">Name</td>
-<td style="text-align:left">Application name.
-Will be shown as title of the application in the top bar and in the application switcher.</td>
+<td style="text-align:left">Application name; will be shown as title of the application in the top bar and in the application switcher</td>
 <td style="text-align:left">Automatically created</td>
 <td style="text-align:left">Specified by the user</td>
 </tr>
 <tr>
 <td style="text-align:left">Application key</td>
-<td style="text-align:left">Used to identify the application and to make it available for subscription, see the <a href="/concepts/applications" class="no-ajaxy">Concepts guide</a>.</td>
+<td style="text-align:left">Used to identify the application and to make it available for subscription, see the <a href="/concepts/applications" class="no-ajaxy">Concepts guide</a></td>
 <td style="text-align:left">Automatically created</td>
 <td style="text-align:left">Specified by the user</td>
 </tr>